joezuntz/cosmosis-doc/features/debugging.rst

 .. code-block:: ini

+    [runtime]
+    verbosity = debug

     [pipeline]
-    quiet=F
     debug=T

-Setting :code:`quiet=F` will print when each stage is reached so you can tell where errors happen.
+Setting the verbosity to its maximum debug setting will print out lots of general information

 Setting :code:`debug=T` will, after an error, print out a log of all the values saved to the CosmoSIS data block - if you are getting an error saying that some value has not been found in the block then this can be useful to figure out why.